 What Mixed Reality headsets are available?

-As well as HoloLens, there's already a full line-up of devices that have been announced from partners including Acer, HP, Asus, Dell and Lenovo.
+As well as HoloLens, there's already a full line-up of WMR devices that are available from various partners including Acer, HP, Asus, Dell and Lenovo.

 Acer Windows mixed reality headset